-The Alert Officer is the interface between the ASRC and an outside agency requesting ASRC operational support.
-The AO has the authority to change the operational state of the ASRC by activating and responding ASRC resources.
+The Alert Officer may serve asis the interface between the ASRC and an outside agency requesting ASRC operational support.
+The AO has the authority to engage ASRC Groups to better facilitate and support cross-jurisdictional ASRC resource use, change the operational state of the ASRC by activating and responding ASRC resources.